Resource roundup: Local help for COVID-19 needs

 Denny’s is introducing new store hours, 7 a.m. to 10 p.m. daily, that will allow for delivery and takeout only.
 All delivery fees will be waived through April 12.
 For both carryout and delivery, guests can order online at dennys.com.

-Applebee’s locations in Boise, Eagle and Nampa are offering free delivery available now through March 31.
-It also offers to-go services.
+Applebee’s locations in Boise, Eagle and Nampa are offering delivery and to-go services.

 Firehouse Subs is offering a free Kids’ Combo with purchase of a medium or large sub carry-out order.
 Firehouse Subs Kids’ Combos include a choice of a Grilled Cheese Sandwich, Small Meatball, Turkey & Provolone or Ham & Provolone Subs, along with a 12 oz. fountain drink or carton of milk, dessert and a kid-sized fire hat.
 This offer must be mentioned on the phone and is valid through April 30 at participating U.S. Firehouse Subs locations.

-Life’s Kitchen is open for curbside and to-go service for lunch from 11 a.m. to 1 p.m.
-Tuesday to Friday.

-Sizzler Restaurants in Meridian and Nampa will offer curbside takeout and third-party delivery, beginning Saturday.
+Sizzler Restaurants in Meridian and Nampa will offer curbside takeout and third-party delivery.
 Guests can order take out at www.thesizz.com and through third-party delivery partners: Grub Hub, Uber Eats and Boise Food Express.

 Wingers Restaurants in Nampa, Mountain Home and Meridian offers take-out and delivery-only orders.
 Wingers is partnering with Door Dash, Grub Hub and Postmates in Nampa and Meridian, and will launch its own delivery service in Mountain Home.
 To help hard-hit employees, Wingers owner Brad McDougal is starting a $15,000 fund for employees to borrow from to pay for necessities during the coronavirus period, and employees can eat daily for free.
 Starting Saturday, customers can purchase $25 gift certificates with 100% of the purchase going to the new Employees Food Fund.